krasko/maps_generator/README.md

 Generates all rooted/sensed/unsensed maps with a specified list of vertex degrees.
 For each map, the program prints three permutations ("angles", "edge sides", "edge ends") that define the map.
 Also, map's genus and orientability are computed.

 The output can be easily `grep`ped to enumerate maps on specific surfaces.

+You will need the [Go](https://golang.org/) programming language distribution in order to run the program.

 ### Running the program